-In fisheries, it is common to focus applied research on a single focal species, even when this species is embedded in a larger community where harvest of multiple species takes place (Hansen et al. 2015).
-The tradeoffs between competing management goals for several co-occurring species are often not considered; however, some notable exceptions do exist (Essington et al. 2015, Oken et al. 2016, others?).
+In fisheries, it is common to focus applied research on a single focal species, even while this species is embedded in a larger community where harvest of multiple species takes place (Hansen et al. 2015).
+The tradeoffs between competing management goals for several co-occurring species are often not considered; however, some notable exceptions do exist (e.g., Essington et al. 2015, Oken et al. 2016).
 Essington et al. (2015) used competing objectives for a predator fishery (Atlantic cod, Gadus morhua) and a forage species fishery (Atlantic herring, Clupea harengus) to show how ecological interactions between the two and the market price of each species can be combined to determine the appropriate level of mortality for each species given specific management goals (maximizing combined profit of both species at equilibrium).
 In contrast to commercial fisheries where users aim to maximize profit, recreational fishery users vary along multiple axes of species preference, catch rate, fish size, location, valuation, utility, avidity, and harvest opportunity (e.g., Johnston et al., 2010; Beardmore et al., 2015; Arlinghaus et al., 2017).
 Users place differing levels of importance on each of these aspects of the fishing experience, leading to divergent, and in some cases, competing, desires by fishery users and ultimately complex management problems.
 Given the limited ways in which managers can influence recreational fisheries (i.e., fishing regulations, stocking, habitat alteration, valuation), understanding and leveraging ecological interactions allows managers to make the most of the limited tools at their disposal to keep systems within a safe operating space and to meet the diverse goals of users in the system (Carpenter et al. 2017).

-Here we use an example of a recreational fishery with two managed species to explore how managers can leverage ecological interactions between species achieve their goals.
-All models make necessary simplifying assumptions to balance tractability with realism.
-We use a relatively simple fishery model that allows for the interaction and harvest of two species which is itself an improvement of many of the single species models used to date.
-While here we evaluate the complexity in a two-species system, these concepts are important to assess at increasing levels of biological complexity.
-We use this two species model to explore how ecological interactions, combined with human intervention can result in unexpected fisheries outcomes, including alterations to the stable state of the system.
-Our hypothesis that inter-specific interactions play an important role in determining the appropriate management action leads us to predict that consideration of non-linear dynamics arising from inter-specific interaction leads to more positive and predictable outcomes for managers.
-Outcomes that are of specific interest here include economic benefits, high angler satisfaction, and a stable state in which the desired species dominates.
+Here we use an example of a recreational fishery with two managed species to explore how managers can leverage ecological interactions between species to achieve their goals.
+Outcomes that are of specific interest here arise from stable states where the desired species dominates, resulting in higher economic benefits and user satisfaction.
+Our model, like all models, makes necessary simplifying assumptions to balance tractability with realism.
+We use a relatively simple fishery model that allows for the interaction and harvest of two species which is itself an improvement over many of the single species models used to date.
+While we evaluate the complexity in a two-species system, these concepts are important to assess at increasing levels of biological complexity.
+We use this two species model to explore how ecological interactions can be leveraged, in combination with human intervention, to maintain desired stable states that otherwise could not be maintained using single species approaches.
+Our hypothesis that interspecific interactions play an important role in determining the appropriate management action leads us to predict that consideration of these interactions and the resulting non-linear dynamics can lead to more positive and predictable outcomes.

 Methods